Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Boost resale value.
-More efficient vehicles last longer and have higher resale value.
+More efficient vehicles last longer and have a higher resale value.

 - Reduce insurance rates.
-Taking better care of your vehicles and reducing the risk of damage can help you get better insurance rates for all of the vehicles in your fleet.
+Taking better care of your vehicles and reducing the risk of damage can help you lower insurance rates for your fleet.

 - Increase efficiency.
 An optimized fleet can help your business be more productive, improving business relationships and increasing revenue.

 - Improve customer service.
 GPS tracking can improve communication with drivers, clients, distributors and suppliers.

 - Store vehicles safely.
 Keep your vehicles in a garage or behind a locked lot.

 How telematics works for fleet operations